 What are the characteristics of this option strategy?

 The costless collar is considered an intermediate strategy for investors who have at least some experience with options trading.
-It is a limited risk, limited reward strategy that places a cap on the maximum profits, while limiting the losses as well.
+It is a limited risk, limited reward structure that places a cap on the maximum profits, while limiting the losses as well.
+The loss is only limited while the protective put is actually held.
+If the put is sold or allowed to expire and the shares are kept, the downside is open again.

 Is this a bullish, bearish or neutral strategy?